morpho-matters/morpholib/docs/guides/skits.md

 label = morpho.text.Text(str(t)[:5], anchor_x=-1)
 ```

 That's a lot better!
 However, it required us to left-align the text.
 It would be nice if we could somehow preserve center alignment, but perhaps have it append trailing zeros in the cases where there are round numbers, but not otherwise.
 Luckily, there is a tool to facilitate doing just that.
-Use the ``Number`` class:
+Use the ``formatNumber()`` function:

 ```python
 class Tracker(morpho.Skit):